 PM 120.
-Physics of Solids.
+Physics of Metals.
 9 units (3-0-6); first term.
 Prerequisite: AM 115 ab or equivalent.
 Introduction to wave mechanics; band theory of solids; physical properties of solids.
-Those who have received credit for PM 5 ab cannot receive credit for PM 120, since there exists some duplication of material.
-Additional study in physics of solids can be arranged under PM 100.
 Instructor: Buffington.

 PM 135.
 Radioisotopes Laboratory.
 9 units (0-9-0); third term.
-Prerequisites: AM 103 PM 112 a.
+Prerequisites: AM 103, PM 112 a.
 Experiments illustrating the use of radioisotopes in the field of physical metallurgy.
 Typical examples are studies of solid state diffusion and the determination of chemical inhomogeneities in metals and alloys.
 Instructor: Buffington.